Becky Mushko

 Writing Groups

 While some folks consider writing a solitary activity, I find it helpful to network with other writers and get input from them.
-Currently, I belong to these groups:
+Currently, I belong—or have belonged—to these groups:

 Lake Writers (the literary branch of the Smith Mountain Arts Council) is an informal group that meets twice a month.
 Most of us are retirees who want to perfect our writing; many of us seek commercial publication for our novels; several of us write for local publications.
 The critiques are usually very helpful.
-We sponsor an annual writing contest for students, and we sometimes donate books to worthy causes.
+We sometimes sponsor a writing contest, guest speakers, or a publication—such as Voices From Smith Mountain Lake (2014, the spoof Nekkid Came the Swimmer (2015), or Reflections on Smith Mountain Lake.

-Valley Writers (a chapter of the Virginia Writers Club) also meets twice a month and is a bit more varied (we have non-retiree members); again, the critiques are also helpful.
-Currently, I serve as Vice-president.
-In May 2009, we hosted a regional meeting of the Virginia Writers Club.
+Valley Writers (a chapter of the Virginia Writers Club) also meets twice a month in Roanoke and is a bit more varied (non-retiree members); again, the critiques are also helpful.
+Since I live so far from Roanoke, I no longer attend Valley meetings.

-The Virginia Writers Club meets annually in either Richmond or Charlottesville but holds regional meetings at various places throughout Virginia.
-Currently, I serve as member-at large on the VWC Board of Governors.
+The Virginia Writers Club meets annually in either Richmond or Charlottesville but holds quarterly meetings in Charlottesville I've served as an officer and member of the VWC Board of Governors in the past.
+Currently, I'm a life member.

-A Roanoke area SCBWI critique group will meets monthly.
-We e-mail our pages to the other members in advance of the meeting, so we are prepared to discuss and critique each other's work when we meet at a local coffee shop.
-(I really like this system!)
+I used to attend a Roanoke area SCBWI critique group which met monthly.
+We'd e-mail our pages to the other members in advance of the meeting, so we are prepared to discuss and critique each other's work when we meet at a local coffee shop.
+(I really liked this system, but getting into Roanoke wasn't practical for me.)

-I'm also a member of SCBWI and the Roanoke Valley Branch of the League of American Pen Women.
+In the past, I've been a member of SCBWI and the Roanoke Valley Branch of the League of American Pen Women.
+I recommend both groups.

 I recommend that beginning writers (or not-so-beginning) find a group of like-minded individuals.